Acis It Solutions Acquires Centric Mit To Accelerate Growth In Managed It Services

+(MENAFN- Market Press Release) September 9, 2023 8:57 am - ACIS IT Solutions Acquires Centric MIT to Accelerate Growth in Managed IT Services

-(MENAFN- ForPressRelease) Springfield, MO – 3rd September, 2023 – ACIS IT Solutions, a leading provider of managed IT services, announced that it has acquired Centric MIT, a renowned provider of localized technology services.
+Springfield, MO – 1st September, 2023 – ACIS IT Solutions, a leading provider of managed IT services, announced that it has acquired Centric MIT, a renowned provider of localized technology services.
 The acquisition will allow ACIS IT Solutions to accelerate its growth in the IT industry by combining its strengths with Centric MIT's expertise.

 "We are excited to welcome Centric MIT to the ACIS IT Solutions family," said Travis Schnelle, President of ACIS IT Solutions.
 "This acquisition will allowto accelerate our growth in the IT industry by combining our strengths with Centric MIT's localized service expertise.
 We look forward to working with Centric MIT's team to create a more innovative and customer-focused company."